- PwC is in a legal fight with its ex-partners who joined PE-backed Unity Advisory, founded by ex-PwC COO.

 We spoke to a veteran Big 4 Partner in India who has seen multiple high-profile exits.

-In 2009, around 200 people walked out of PwC India and moved to KPMG.
+In 2009, around 200 people walked out of PwC India and joined KPMG.

 PwC tried everything: new partner teams, account coverage, and garden leave.
 It didn’t matter.